filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

 <a id="getbudgetedforbudget"></a>
 # **GetBudgetedForBudget**
-> List&lt;TransactionSum&gt; GetBudgetedForBudget (DateTime start, DateTime end, string id, Guid? xTraceId = null, int? page = null)
+> List&lt;TransactionSum&gt; GetBudgetedForBudget (DateTime start, DateTime end, string id, Guid? xTraceId = null)

 Returns the budgeted amount for the given budget in the given period.